Back to blog

 Regardless of the source, fluids inside an EV battery pack require immediate attention to preserve the functionality of the power unit

-Upgrading EV Battery Pack & Cell Connection System Cases With Sensor Technology
+Optimizing EV Battery Pack & Cell Connection System Cases With Advanced Sensors

-The defining component of an electric vehicle, a battery pack -- and its cell connection system -- require constant sensing of many critical parameters for robust life.
+The defining components of an electric vehicle, a battery pack – and its cell connection system – require constant sensing of many critical parameters for robust life.

 New call-to-action